Risk Factors Dashboard

 We acquired Opengear in fiscal 2019.
 Although Opengear has many customers, its business historically has been significantly concentrated on its relationships with a few large customers.

 We acquired Ventus in fiscal 2022.
 Although Ventus has many customers, its business historically has been significantly concentrated on its relationships with fewer than twenty customers and it also serves a significant number of customers in the financial and gaming terminal industries.
+Likewise, our SmartSense by Digi business services a significant number of large customers in the retail pharmaceutical, medical facility and retail food industries.
 Likewise, our SmartSense by Digi business services a significant number of customers in the pharmaceutical, medical facility and retail food industries.
 Both Ventus and SmartSense by Digi produce significant ARR.
 Any disruption or difficulties in any of the industries these businesses serve could have an adverse impact on our business, results of operations (including, but not limited to, ARR), financial condition and prospects.

 In addition, some larger customers may demand discounts and rebates.
 As a result, our future revenue opportunities with these customers may be limited, and we may face pricing pressures, which in turn could adversely impact our gross margin and our profitability.
-As a result, our future revenue opportunities may be limited, and we may face pricing pressures, which in turn could adversely impact our gross margin and our profitability.
 The loss of, reduction in, or pricing discounts associated with orders from key customers may significantly reduce our revenue and harm our business.
-The loss of, reduction in, or pricing discounts associated with orders from any key customer would significantly reduce our revenue and harm our business.
-Furthermore, delays in payment and/or extended payment terms from larger customers
+Furthermore, delays in payment and/or extended payment terms from larger customers could have a disproportionate and material negative impact on our cash flows and working capital to support our business operations.
+Furthermore, delays in payment and/or extended payment terms from larger customers 8Table of Contentscould have a disproportionate and material negative impact on our cash flows and working capital to support our business operations.

 8